MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

    1. Return the main menu of the utility.

+   >[!Important]
+   >When configuring your web node, you might see the following message:  "Web Node was not able to start because it is not configured."
+Typically, this is not really an issue since the web node is automatically restarted within 5 minutes by an auto-recovery mechanism.

 1. In the same utility, test the configuration.
 From the main utility menu, choose **Run Diagnostic Tests** and choose a [diagnostic test](../operationalize/configure-run-diagnostics.md).

 1. Exit the utility.